DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 But this raised the question that had been haunting my investigation: who was doing the appointing?

-The new kings claimed to be chosen by gods, but these gods were notably absent from direct involvement in human affairs.
-Unlike the old god-kings who were physically present and actively ruling, the new divine authorities remained invisible and communicated only through human intermediaries.
+The new kings claimed to be chosen by Reges, but these Reges were notably absent from direct involvement in human affairs.
+Unlike the old Reges who were physically present and actively ruling, the new authorities remained invisible and communicated only through human intermediaries.

 **Someone was still running the system, but they had moved into the shadows.**